zorael/kameloso/README.md

 `pass` is not the same as `authPassword`.
 It is supplied very early during login (or *registration*) to allow you to connect -- even before negotiating username and nickname, which is otherwise the very first thing to happen. `authPassword` is something that is sent to a services bot (like `NickServ` or `AuthServ`) after registration has finished and you have successfully logged onto the server.
 (Only in the case of SASL authentication is `authPassword` used during registration.)

 Mind that in many ways Twitch does not behave as a full IRC server.
 Most common IRC commands go unrecognised.
 Joins and parts are not always advertised.
-Participants in a channel are not always enumerated upon joining it, and you cannot query the server for the list.
+Participants in a channel are not always enumerated upon joining one, and you cannot query the server for the list.
 You cannot ask the server for information about a single user either.
 You cannot readily trust who is **+o** and who isn't, as it will oscillate to **-o** at irregular intervals.
 You can also only join channels for which a corresponding Twitch user account exists.

 See [this Twitch help page on moderation](https://help.twitch.tv/customer/en/portal/articles/659095-twitch-chat-and-moderation-commands) and [this page on harassment](https://help.twitch.tv/customer/portal/articles/2329145-how-to-manage-harassment-in-chat) for available moderator commands to send as normal channel `PRIVMSG` messages.